 The Benefits of a Professional Sanitation Schedule

 Investing in a professional schedule is a strategic move for any educational institution.
 There is a direct correlation between facility cleanliness and student attendance; by breaking the cycle of germ transmission, schools can reduce absenteeism.
 Regular cleaning also prevents the corrosive effects of pollutants, helping schools avoid the high cost of premature equipment replacement.
+Schools planning that investment into a budget can review typical per-square-foot rates in our school cleaning services cost breakdown.

 Choosing a Partner in School Safety